algolia/website-1/_posts/2017-05-09-searching-for-packages.md

 ## How it happened

-Search on the yarn website started with our documentation, we wanted people to easily find information on how to use Yarn.
+Search on the Yarn website started with our documentation, we wanted people to easily find information on how to use Yarn.
 As other programming community websites we went for [DocSearch](https://community.algolia.com/docsearch/), this was covered in [yarnpkg/website#105](https://github.com/yarnpkg/website/pull/105).

 Then another Yarn contributor ([@thejameskyle](https://github.com/thejameskyle)) asked in [yarnpkg/website#194] if we should get package searching abilities, much like [npm](http://npmjs.com/) had.
 We wanted something different in term of ranking and also display package details in a way that was re-thought.